 The coronavirus pandemic has had and will have an unprecedented impact on museums all over the world.
 To better understand the status quo and what might come next, we constantly monitor and analyse the COVID-19's impact on the museum sector.
 We have launched two reports on the topic, an interactive map and a detailed country specific overview.

-NEMO was quick in setting up a survey to map how museums are reacting to and coping with the sudden closures.
-Answers from almost 1000 museums from 48 countries were collected between 24 March and 30 April 2020.
-NEMO has analysed the data to track how museums in Europe have been affected in the first weeks and to predict how the situation might develop in the future.
-Based on the findings, NEMO is also offering recommendations to stakeholders at all levels.
+In the beginning of the pandemic, NEMO was quick in setting up a survey to map how museums are reacting to and coping with the sudden closures.
+In the end of 2020, a second survey was published to further investigate how museums are managing the pandemic and to identify crucial future investments necessary for the sector to thrive.
+Based on the findings in both surveys, NEMO is offering recommendations to stakeholders at all levels.

 In this NEMO Webinar from 6 May 2020, Sandro Debono, museum thinker and culture strategist, explores how institutions can sustain relevance over time even when circumstances dictate closure.
 It also provides practical suggestions as to how museums can keep sight of their communities' needs and ambitions as these evolve and change over time.

 On 7 May 2020, NEMO joined the podcast episode Global voices: Europe - We're all stronger together to disucss how COVID-19 has impacted attractions in Europe.